-- Yellow skin, dark urine and tiredness – signs of liver issues.
+- Signs of liver problems, including yellow skin, dark urine and tiredness

-- Subacute cutaneous lupus erythematosus – joint pains along with skin rash.
-This condition however, is rare to occur.
+- Subacute cutaneous lupus erythematosus (joint pains with skin rash)

-Contact your doctor immediately if you start to develop these side effects.
+Contact your GP immediately if you develop these side effects.

-What happens if you take Omeprazole for a long period of time?
+What if I take medications like omeprazole for a long period of time?